Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations

 \section{Methods}

-\subsection{Problem Formulation}
+\subsection{Problem formulation}

-We formulate the problem of space weather forecasting as mapping a set of initial magnetospheric states to a sequence of future states as shown in Figure~\ref{fig:schema}.
+We formulate the problem of space plasma forecasting as mapping a set of initial magnetospheric states to a sequence of future states as shown in Figure~\ref{fig:schema}.
 The input consists of two consecutive states, $X^{-1:0} = (X^{-1}, X^{0})$, to capture first-order dynamics~\cite{lam2023graphcast}, with the goal of predicting the future trajectory $X^{1:T} = (X^{1}, \dots, X^{T})$, where $T$ denotes the forecast horizon.
 Each magnetospheric state $X^t \in \mathbb{R}^{N \times F}$ is a high-dimensional tensor representing $F$ physical variables present in the hybrid-Vlasov simulation across $N$ grid locations in near-Earth space.
 Deterministic models tackle the problem by producing a single point, typically mean, estimate of the trajectory $X^{1:T}$, while probabilistic approaches aim to model the full conditional distribution $p(X^{1:T} | X^{-1:0})$.

-\subsection{Graph-Based Neural Forecasting}
+\subsection{Graph-based neural forecasting}

-Using machine learning, the deterministic forecasting problem can be solved with an autoregressive model applied iteratively to produce a forecast.
+Using machine learning, the deterministic forecasting problem can be solved with an \emph{autoregressive} model, where predictions are made iteratively by using the model's previous output as input for the next time step.
 In the probabilistic case, we sample from the model's output distribution and repeat the process to generate an ensemble of trajectories.
 For both cases, we use a GNN based on an \emph{encode-process-decode} architecture~\cite{sanchez2020learning}.
 In the encoding stage, the physical variables defined on the high-resolution simulation grid are projected onto a coarser mesh, where each mesh node receives information from its corresponding grid neighborhood.
 During the processing stage, several GNN message-passing layers operate on this mesh graph, allowing information to propagate laterally across mesh nodes and expanding each node’s receptive field.
 In the decoding stage, the updated mesh features are mapped back to the original grid via directed mesh-to-grid edges to produce the next predicted state.
 The GNN outputs a \emph{residual update} to the most recent input state, making it an easier learning task compared to predicting the next state directly.